Hummingherds Quech 22

 - Accuracy of Selection: How good are we at selecting the animals with best genetics?

 Points #1 and #4 are best identified through study of EPDs that evaluate genetics in ancestors, siblings, and offspring while statistically eliminating the environmental factors.
-Quech22 is in the top 1.6% for fineness, and sets the bar for uniformity at #11 in the nation (top .05%).
-He's also in the top 2.2% for fleece weight (which is awesome given his top ranking AFD) and top 5% for staple length.
+Quech22 is in the top 1.06% for fineness, and sets the bar for uniformity at #12 in the nation for all alpacas (top .05%).
+He's also in the top 2.6% for fleece weight (which is awesome given his top ranking AFD) and top 10% for staple length.
 While individual traits are important, we breed for a combination of traits.
-Quech22 is the #1 male, for uniformity and fleece weight (based on 2018 EPDs - top 15 SDAFD white males sorted by AFW).
+Quech22 is in the top 5 white males, for uniformity and fleece weight (based on 2021 EPDs - top 60 SDAFD white males sorted by AFW).

 As breeders, we're not just focused on fineness, but fineness with uniformity, staple, and fleece weight (measured by higher fleece weights at lower micron).
-This is where Quech22 sets himself apart as the best herdsire in the nation for our breeding goals.
+This is where Quech22 sets himself apart as one of the best herdsires in the nation for our breeding goals.

 Hummingherd's Quech 22 - When You Need Proven, Predictable, Prepotent Genetic Improvement.